SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_uart/readme.md

 ## About Example Code

-- \ref uart_example.c this example code demonstates how to configure the UART to send and receive data.
+- \ref uart_example.c this example code demonstrates how to configure the UART to send and receive data.
 - In this example, first UART get initialized if it's not initialized already with clock and dma configurations if dma is enalbed using \ref sl_si91x_usart_init
 - After UART initialization, the UART power mode is set using \ref sl_si91x_usart_set_power_mode() and then UART configured with the default configurations from UC along with the UART transmit and receive lines using \ref sl_si91x_usart_set_configuration()
-- Then register's user event callback for send and recevie complete notification are set using
+- Then register user event callback for send and receive complete notification are set using
   \ref sl_si91x_usart_register_event_callback()
 - After setting the user event callback, the data send and receive can happen through \ref sl_si91x_usart_send_data() and \ref sl_si91x_usart_receive_data() respectively
 - Once the receive data event is triggered, both transmit and receive buffer data is compared to confirm if the received data is same.